7 Website Popup Mistakes That Kill Your Conversions (And What to Do Instead)

 No matter how much or little experience you have with popups, you likely know that good design and copywriting contribute to a popup’s performance.
 This post won’t be about those two because Rikke and Sam already covered them in earlier posts.

-I simply want to show you the seven most common website popup mistakes I’ve come across, why they hurt your conversions, and what you can do (better) instead, with real-life examples of high-performing onsite campaigns.
+I simply want to show you the seven most common website popup mistakes I’ve come across, why they hurt your conversions, and what you can do (better) instead, with real-life examples of high-performing popups.

 1. Condescending Call-to-Action Buttons